Ruffino Relais: Staying in the Vineyards in Tuscany, Italy

-While you can book different activities at some of the estates (including wine tastings), Poggio Casciano is the only estate that also offers accommodations.
+While you can book different activities at some estates (including wine tastings), Poggio Casciano is the only estate that also offers accommodations.

-No, unfortunately, my Italian skills have not improved much, but I have learned a few new words: ‘Poggio’ is the Tuscan word for a terraced hilltop and the name ‘Casciano’ is said to derive from Cassius, a commander in the ancient Roman army who was granted large land holdings in the region.
+Unfortunately, my Italian skills have not improved much.
+Still, I have learned a few new words: ‘Poggio’ is the Tuscan word for a terraced hilltop, and the name ‘Casciano’ is said to derive from Cassius, a commander in the ancient Roman army who was granted large land holdings in the region.

 Ruffino´s first hotel opened on the Poggio Casciano estate.

-It is located about 23km from Florence airport and 12km from the city center of Florence – making it easy to get to Florence and the airport by car.
+It is located about 23km from Florence airport and 12km from Florence’s city center, making it easy to get to Florence and the airport by car.

-Nestled among vineyards and in close proximity to Florence, it is the perfect place to stay when you are looking for something more unique and quiet, but also want to visit Florence without too much effort.
+Nestled among vineyards and near Florence, it is the perfect place to stay when you are looking for something more unique and quiet and visit Florence without too much effort.

 It is quite a small hotel with only 7 rooms – so, if you want to visit in the busier summer months, book well ahead of time to make sure you can enjoy a tranquil time at the Poggio Casciano estate.

 The rooms are clean and different from all the modern hotels I have stayed at recently, but with all the important facilities and equipment I would have needed for a few days – from toiletries to a hairdryer.
 I cannot think of anything that I would have needed that wasn’t already there.

 The seven double rooms have vineyard or garden views and have been renovated in a country style.
 I loved the details of the lovely walls and the interior.

 But what about two of the main things?
 Wi-Fi and air conditioning?
 Luckily, all rooms offer both.